First, it’s helpful to know a little about the prostate.

 Prostate cancer occurs when cancer cells begin to grow in the prostate tissue.
 If those cells travel out of the prostate to distant parts of the body, it is called metastatic prostate cancer.

-Prostate cancer is the most common cancer in men: One in every seven men will receive a prostate cancer diagnosis at some point during his life.
-But it’s important to remember that most men who get it will not die of it.
-Today more than three million men in the U.S. are living with prostate cancer.
+Prostate cancer is the most common cancer in men: One in every seven will receive a prostate cancer diagnosis at some point during their life.
+But it’s important to remember that most people diagnosed who get it will not die of it.
+Today there are more than three million people in the U.S. are living with prostate cancer.